babelsociety/website/content/manifest/index.md

 All of these changes are easily applied in a small, likely-minded society that grows in a sustainable way.

-Other jobs should be encouraged through social responsibility, perhaps rotating from time to time and conferring [Merits](#merits) based on the number of hours performed.
+Other jobs should be encouraged through social responsibility, perhaps rotating from time to time and conferring [Awards](#awards) based on the number of hours performed.

 However, the long-term solution is automation.
 Babel Society will focus heavily on research in order to eliminate those chores that nobody wants to do, especially those that are repetitive or are considered dangerous and high-risk.